 And by the way, the illustrations are amazing.

-And it's an awesome book and a great gift for your child or of your grandchild or niece or nephew.
+And it's an awesome book and a great gift for your child or your grandchild or niece or nephew.

 It's perfect.